 Definition of Silver Coins and Silver Bars

-The distinction may seem obvious, but it is important.
+The distinction may seem obvious, but it is important to start from.
 The definitions of each product clearly indicate how they function as bullion assets.

 Silver Coins are precious metals wafers struck in a coin format by a government mint, typically stamped with a legal tender face value.
 Sizes may vary, but a troy ounce is the most common and widely traded unit.
 They can even be used in individual retirement accounts.

 American Silver Eagles are the most popular silver bullion coins, featuring iconic symbols like Lady Liberty and the bald eagle.
-Their legal tender status and strong numismatic appeal make them highly liquid.
+Their legal tender status and semi-numismatic appeal make them highly liquid.

 Silver Bars usually come in the shape of a block, struck mostly by private mints, but also by a few select government mints, such as the Royal Canadian Mint.
 Typically, silver bars do not carry a legal tender face value and cost less per troy ounce than silver coins.